Cancelling a direct debit from your credit card isn't complicated, but there are some factors you should consider before you go ahead.

 Cancelling a direct debit linked to your credit card is not particularly difficult, but there are some conditions to remember before you go ahead:

 - Breach of contract.
 If the direct debit you wish to cancel comes linked to a product or service you’ve purchased in the past, and you’ve to keep making payments for a given time period, cancelling such a direct debit can lead to a breach of contract.
-You'll just need to make sure you continue to make the manual payments to avoid any legal consequences.
+You'll need to make sure you continue to make payments manually to avoid any legal consequences.

 - Implementation of instructions.
 You instructing your credit card provider to cancel a direct debit is one thing, and it implementing your request is another.
 As a result, make sure you go through your credit card statements carefully and check if the debits in questions have stopped.